 Brokers holding shares of record for customers generally are not entitled to vote on certain matters unless they receive voting instructions from their customers.
 In the event that a broker does not receive voting instructions for these matters from its customers, a broker may notify us that it lacks voting authority to vote those shares.
 These "broker non-votes" refer to votes that could have been cast on the matter in question by brokers with respect to uninstructed shares if the brokers had received their customers' instructions.
-These broker non-votes will be included in determining whether a quorum exists, but will have no effect on the outcome of the election of our directors or on the approval of the Plan amendments.
+These broker non-votes will be included in determining whether a quorum exists.
+These broker non-votes will have no effect on the outcome of the election of our directors or the Plan amendment, but will have the same effect as a no vote on the approval of the amendments to the certificate of incorporation.

-HOW THE PROXIES WILL BE VOTED: The enclosed proxies will be voted in accordance with the instructions you place on the proxy card.
+HOW THE PROXIES WILL BE VOTED:

+The enclosed proxies will be voted in accordance with the instructions you place on the proxy card.
 Unless otherwise stated, all shares represented by your returned, signed proxy will be voted as noted on the first page of this proxy statement.

+HOW YOU MAY REVOKE YOUR PROXY:

-HOW YOU MAY REVOKE YOUR PROXIES: You may revoke your proxies by:
+HOW YOU MAY You may revoke your proxy by:

-- Delivering a signed, written revocation letter, dated later than the proxy, to David M. Glasgow, Corporate Secretary, at 5700 Tennyson Parkway, Third Floor, Plano, Texas 75024; - Delivering a signed proxy, dated later than the first one, to ChaseMellon Shareholder Services, 600 Willow Tree Road, Leonia, NJ 07605, Attn: Norma Cianfaglione; or - Attending the meeting and voting in person or by proxy.
-Attending the meeting alone will not revoke your proxy. - PROXY SOLICITATION: We have engaged ChaseMellon Consulting Services, L.L.C. to assist us in solicitating proxies related to the 2000 annual meeting of stockholders and have agreed to pay them a fee of \$8,500 for doing so.
-In addition, our employees will solicit proxies for no additional compensation.
+- delivering a signed, written revocation letter, dated later than the proxy, to David M. Glasgow, Corporate Secretary, at 5700 Tennyson Parkway, Third Floor, Plano, Texas 75024: - delivering a signed proxy, dated later than the first one, to Mellon Investor Services LLC, 600 Willow Tree Road, Leonia, NJ 07605, Attn: Norma Cianfaglione; or - attending the meeting and voting in person or by proxy.
+Attending the meeting alone will not revoke your proxy.

+SOLICITATION:

+PROXY We have employed Mellon Investor Services, LLC to solicit proxies.
+The cost of this service is estimated to be \$8,500.
 We will reimburse banks, brokers, custodians, nominees and fiduciaries for reasonable expenses they incur in sending these proxy materials to you if you are a beneficial holder of our shares.